JGrana01/huetil/README.md

 ```
 # huetil settings
+# IP Address of hue bridge
 hueBridge='192.168.1.40'
+# IP Port number of bridge - usually 80
 huePort='80'
-hueVerbose='1'
+# Print all messages (1) or just errors (0)
+hueVerbose='0'
+# How many steps between cycles in cycle command
+hueCycleStep='500'
+# Time is seconds to delay when cycling
+hueCycleDelay='1'
+# Transition time for actions - in 100mSec. overrides default 400mSec
+Ttime='1'
+# Amount of time in seconds to wait for Hue Bridge to respond to commands
+hueTimeOut='7'
 # ApiHash is required.
-# If this field is empty, create an account an get and api key from:
+# If this field is empty, create an account and get and api key from:
 #    https://developers.meethue.com/login/
 # then insert the key below
-hueTimeOut='5'
-hueApiHash="akksfke9rfondfkioifjdf;k"
+#hueApiHash generated during install - shouldn't have to change!
+hueApiHash="xmI9MUeGTgsISh8qMAsj3Xqa-kZeqrg1Y"

 ```
+After setting up the config file, install will ask of you want it to setup and download a small collection of example scripts that use huetil.
+If you press "Y", install will create an examples directory and download the scripts there.

 A good way to test the install and configuration is to issue a command to show all the lights, groups and scenes supported by the hub:

 **$ huetil show all**

-After setting up the config file, install will ask of you want it to setup and download a small collection of example scripts that use huetil.
-If you press "Y", install will create an examples directory and download the scripts there.
+Install will offer to do this after a successful installation.

 ## Usage
 huetil supports numerous commands along with command arguments.
 Here is the present list: